afenichel/Misc/README.md

 # Misc

-facebook.py - scrapes facebook API and pulls data off any public facebook wall for analysis
+facebook.py - scrapes facebook API and pulls data off any public facebook wall and pulls the data into Excel